precisely/rapids/doc/architecture.md

   In addition, buffered ports provide different modes: FILO, FIFO and prioritized, where a second ordering value is provided during the `put` to determine the order by which values are retrieved during `take`.
 Under the hood, all buffered ports are prioritized, where FILO and FIFO ports take time or its negation as an implicit ordering value.

   Blocking takes from ports are done with the suspending operator `<_!!` which takes a port as an argument.
 If no values are in the port queue, the operator returns a suspend with a permit value equal to the port id.
 If a value is available, it returns immediately, return it.
-Since it is a suspending expression, the compiler has ensured it ends the continuation, so this value appears as a result-value in the main loop.
+Since it is a suspending expression, the compiler has ensured it ends the continuation, so this value appears as a data in the main loop.

   If the queue is empty, blocking take causes the current run id to be added to a many-to-many mapping in durable storage of run ids to port ids, the PortTakers table.
 This represents runs which are waiting on results from the port.